Flexible Solutions

 May 27, 2020 12:02 PM

-Per the Rogers Corporation Website, Rogers “BISCO HT-800 Medium Cellular Silicone offers the lightness of foam with the enhanced sealing capabilities of sponge rubber.”
-In this post, we are going to dive a little deeper into this excellent material.
+Per the Rogers Corporation Website, Rogers “BISCO® HT-800 Medium Cellular Silicone offers the lightness of foam with the enhanced sealing capabilities of sponge rubber.”
+In this post, we'll dive a little deeper into this excellent material.

 Read More